Poconos Mountains Real Estate Buying Advice

 Working With a Real Estate Agent To Buy a Pre-Owned Home:

 — “Agent… how long have you lived here?”
-We get a lot of people moving to the area who fancy they would like to sell homes…. yet know little about the roads, neighborhood amenities, community restrictions and zoning, building codes and etc….if the answer is “less than 10 years”… move on and find another agent.
+We get a lot of people moving to the area who fancy they would like to sell homes.
+Yet they know little about the roads, neighborhood amenities, community restrictions and zoning, building codes and etc. If the answer is “less than 10 years”… move on and find another agent.

 — “Agent…. how many buying transactions have you handled?”
 If the answer doesn’t come back in the hundreds….move on and find another agent.
 Or ask he/she to partner with a more experienced agent to handle your transaction.

 — “Agent… where should I go for a mortgage?”
 If the first answer is “a mortgage broker ?” and not “your current bank” or a “local bank”…. be careful there may be an affiliation and you may not be getting the best deal.
 Many mortgage brokers just process your package, add fees on top and send the information to a local bank anyway.
 You don’t want to pay the extra fees.

 — “Agent… Should I use an attorney?”
 The answer should be “Yes, let me recommend a few for you to contact, and at least, have them review the agreements” AND he/she should recommend at least three.

 As mentioned earlier, Builders and Real Estate Agents, traditionally are at odds here in the Poconos.
 But, I think that you SHOULD have an agent work with you through the process of purchasing a new home.
 Just be sure to have the right agent.
 One with experience in new construction.
 He/she can help you understand the process, the financing issues, and provide some guidance through the selection of a neighborhood and builder.

 If you’ve selected the right agent he/she will know the market, location issues and reputation of the builder.
 You might consider reading our column on Buying a Poconos Home for additional advice.